Siding vs. Painting: Pros and Cons

 New Siding vs. Painting: Pro’s and Con’s

-Even though new siding installation will take longer to install than repainting, it can be a quick fix to cover dents, cracks, holes, rust, rot, and mold.
-However, by hiring a qualified painter, you can rest assured that all of these issues will be fixed prior to painting.
+Even though new siding installation will take longer than repainting, it can be a quick fix to cover dents, cracks, holes, rust, rot, and mold.
+However, by hiring a qualified painter, you can rest assured that these issues will be fixed before painting.
 You must be aware of these problems and ensure that your siding contractor fixes them first and does not just cover and hide.
-By doing the necessary preparations, you will be safeguarding the interior of your home.
+By making the necessary preparations, you will safeguard your home’s interior.

 New siding panels can last considerably longer than paint.
 Depending on the siding material and level of quality, they can remain in place for two to five decades.
-But with this being said, siding also has its disadvantages.
+However, siding also has its disadvantages.

-- Aluminum siding is out of date; it dents and is challenging to keep clean.
-If you currently have aluminum siding a good painter can fix the dents and repaint this type of siding.
+• Aluminum siding is out of date, has dents, and is challenging to keep clean.
+If you currently have aluminum siding, a good painter can fix the dents and repaint it.

-Typically a regular quality exterior paint can last 5 to 7 years; however, using a good, high-quality fresh coat of paint can last up to 10 years.
-Due to the problems that can occur with siding, it may be easier and less expensive to repaint than start fixing damaged siding panels.
+Typically, regular-quality exterior paint can last 5 to 7 years; however, a good, high-quality, fresh coat can last up to 10 years.
+Due to the problems with siding, it may be easier and less expensive to repaint than start fixing damaged siding panels.

-Both options, siding vs. painting, will revitalize the home’s appearance and boost its resale value.
-Now it’s up to you to choose which one is best for you, your home and your budget.
+Siding vs. painting options will revitalize the home’s appearance and boost its resale value.
+Now it’s up to you to choose which is best for you, your home and your budget.

-The team at Carolina Blue Painting would like to help you make your decision.
-It will be a free, no-obligation, no-pressure consultation.
-During this meeting, we will discuss in more depth the options of siding vs. painting.
+The team at Carolina Blue Painting would like to help you decide.
+We’ll hold a free, no-obligation, no-pressure consultation.
+During this meeting, we’ll discuss the options of siding vs. painting in more depth.